nwupkc/lanyon/_posts/2018-03-20-RegressionMetrics.md

 ### Mean Squared Error and Root-Mean-Square Error

 The mean squared error ($$MSE$$) is another popular metrics in regression settings.
-The mean squared error is the explained sum of squares divided by the number of observations.
+The mean squared error is the residual sum of squares divided by the number of observations.

 $$MSE = \frac{1}{n} \cdot RSS = \frac{1}{n} \sum\limits_{i=1}^n (y_i - \hat y_i)^2$$